-The University is led by John Garvey, the 15th President.
+The University is led by Dr. Peter K. Kilpatrick, the 16th President.
 The University is a nonprofit corporation whose members are the Fellows of the University.
 Responsibility for governance resides in the first instance in the Board of Trustees.

 The provost and chief academic officer of the University is Dr. Aaron Dominguez.
 The 12 schools of the University are led by their respective deans.
 The University is also governed by the Academic Senate.